Happy Valentine’s Day. Your carrier loves you. They sent you a SPIFF to prove it.

 Oh, and there’s a cap.
 First 50 deals.
 Across the entire region.
 So realistically, the five partners who already had pipeline in motion are going to sweep it before you finish reading the terms and conditions.
 You’ll get a “SPIFF fully allocated” email sometime in March.
 They’ll thank you for participating.
 You’ll delete it while standing in line at Starbucks and feel nothing, because you’ve done this before.

-Here's the thing nobody says out loud: that SPIFF was never designed for you to earn money.
-It was designed for the channel marketing team to put "Q1 Partner Activation Program" on a slide in their QBR.
+Here’s the thing nobody says out loud: that SPIFF was never designed for you to earn money.
+It was designed for the channel marketing team to put “Q1 Partner Activation Program” on a slide in their QBR.
 They need the email to exist.
 They need the open rates to report.
 Whether anyone actually closes a deal off it is beside the point.
-It's a prop.
+It’s a prop.
+It’s the kind of move that feeds the loyalty trap — keeping you engaged without ever paying out.

 Got a SPIFF story?
 The dumber the better.
 Send it to me.
-I'll roast it in next month's Burn Report.
+I’ll roast it in next month’s Burn Report.
 Names changed to protect the guilty — and honestly, to protect you, because we both know your channel manager reads this too.
-He just won't admit it.
+He just won’t admit it.
+Meanwhile, if you want to understand carrier partner programs explained from the ground up, that context helps you see through the noise.